 \section{Conclusion}

-We present Masked Motion Modeling (\sexyname), a simple mask-and-predict task that learns video representation by reconstructing model details of masked regions.
-In particular, we introduce \textit{trajectory motion targets} as the reconstruction target, which is a hand-crafted motion descriptor that tracks moving objects densely to record their position and shape changes.
-By reconstructing this target, the model learns long-term fine-grained motion clues from sparse input videos.
-Empirical results demonstrate that our \sexyname outperforms the state-of-the-art mask-and-predict methods on Kinetics-400, Something-Something V2, UCF-101, and HMDB-51 datasets for action recognition.
+We present \fullname, a simple mask-and-predict paradigm that learns video representation by reconstructing the motion contents of masked regions.
+In particular, we reconstruct motion trajectory, which tracks moving objects densely to record their position and shape changes.
+By reconstructing this motion trajectory, the model learns long-term and fine-grained motion clues from sparse input videos.
+Empirical results show that our method outperforms the state-of-the-art mask-and-predict methods on Something-Something V2, Kinetics-400, UCF-101, and HMDB-51 datasets for action recognition.